ghivert/touche-coule/README.md

 - Test your implementation with the turn function.

 Pro tip: you can automate the ship deployment and registering with the deployments.

+# Tutorial

+1. After finishing setup and importing accounts into MetaMask, choose an account to create ships.

+Repeate one time to create a second ship for first player

+2. Change the account to create ships for second player

+Repeate all steps to create 2 ships for players

+3. You can create as many player for your game just repeat all steps above but to start the game you have to create at least 2 players.
+Each player will have a different color of ship.

+4. Let's make a fire, click on button Turn.

+5. Destroy all ship of other players